 Mark B. Logan has been a director of VIVUS since March 1999.
-From 1994 until his retirement in May 2001, Mr. Logan was Chairman of the Board, President and Chief Executive Officer of VISX Inc., a medical device company.
-From January 1992 to October 1994, he was Chairman of the Board and Chief Executive Officer of INSMED Pharmaceuticals, Inc. Previously, Mr. Logan was Senior Vice President & Chief Operating Officer and a member of the Board of Directors of Bausch & Lomb, Inc., and has held senior executive positions with Becton, Dickinson and Co. and Wyeth, Inc. Mr. Logan serves as a director of Abgenix, Inc., a publicly traded biotechnology company.
-He is also a director of the University of Virginia Heart Center, and a trustee of the Southern Environmental Law Center.
-Mr. Logan received a B.A. from Hiram College and a P.M.D. from Harvard Business School.
+From November 1994 until his retirement in May 2001, Mr. Logan was Chairman of the Board, President and Chief Executive Officer of VISX, Inc., a medical device company.
+From January 1992 to October 1994, he was Chairman of the Board and Chief Executive Officer of Insmed Pharmaceuticals, Inc. Previously, Mr. Logan was Senior Vice President & Chief Operating Officer and a member of the Board of Directors of Bausch & Lomb Incorporated, and has held senior executive positions with Becton, Dickinson & Co. and Wyeth, Inc. Mr. Logan is a member of the investment committee of Tall Oaks Capital Partners, LLC.
+Mr. Logan also serves on the board of the University of Virgina Heart & Vascular Center, is a director of Public Policy Virginia, Inc. and is a trustee of the Southern Environmental Law Center.
+Mr. Logan received a B.A. from Hiram College, was a Woodrow Wilson Fellow at New York University, and received a P.M.D. from Harvard Business School.